Ahsan-Shah056/StoreHub/README.md

 ### Database Setup

-- Use `storecore.sql` to set up your MySQL database schema.
-This file contains all necessary CREATE TABLE and relationship statements for Storecore.
+- Use `DigiClimate_Store_Hub.sql` to set up your MySQL database schema.
+This file contains all necessary CREATE TABLE and relationship statements for DigiClimate Store Hub.
 - Edit `database.py` to set your MySQL username, password, and database name (`store`).
 - Ensure MySQL server is running before launching the app.
 - All DB credentials are kept in code for simplicity; for production, use environment variables or a config file.